Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I get a car loan if I’m retired?

-Yes, as long as you have adequate savings or some kind of income coming in, you don’t need to be working to get a car loan.
-Lenders can’t discriminate based on age alone, though same may require that you be employed.
-For those that don’t, you can typically show your Social Security check, disability benefits, pension or other income as proof that you can afford to pay back the loan.
+Yes, Canadians can seek out car loans for retirees.
+As long as you have adequate savings or some kind of income coming in, you don’t need to be actively working to get a car loan.
+Lenders can’t discriminate based on age alone, though some may require that you be employed.
+For those that don’t, you can typically show proof of your income such as:

-How do car loans work if I’m retired?
+How do car loans for retired people work?

-Taking out a car loan when you’re retired works just like any other loan.
-You borrow what you need to cover the cost of your car and pay it back with interest over a specified period — usually one to seven years.
-Most car loans are secured, meaning the car you’re purchasing is used as collateral.
+Car loans for retired people work just like any other car loan loan.
+You borrow what you need to cover the cost of your car and pay it back with interest over a specified period — usually 2-7 years.
+Most car loans are secured, meaning that the car you’re purchasing is used as collateral.
 If you can’t pay back the loan, your lender can repossess your vehicle to recoup the costs.

-The only difference is that instead of looking at your income from employment, your lender considers other sources like your Social Security benefits or pension.
+The only difference is that with car loans for retirees, instead of looking at your income from employment, your lender considers other sources like your Canada Pension Plan (CPP) payouts or income from an RRSP/RRIF.
 In general, the less you need to borrow, the greater your chances of getting approved.
 Because of this, you might want to buy a used car instead of a new one or save up for a hefty down payment so you don’t need to borrow as much.
+You may have cash saved up already from the sale of your home if you downsized during your golden years or from setting aside a portion of your pension payments each month.
+You may even have home equity you can draw upon to help finance your car purchase.

-What should I look for in a car loan?
+What should I look for in a car loan for retired people?

 When comparing your different car loan options, keep your budget and current expenses in mind.
 This can help ensure you find a loan with monthly repayments you can comfortably afford.
 Here are a few factors to consider: